Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: Introduction

 Quite importantly, the study of non-equilibrium dynamics of closed quantum systems is another growing field of research from theoretical \cite{calabrese06, rigol08,oka09,kitagawa10,lindner11,bermudez09,patel13,thakurathi13,pal10,nandkishore15,heyl13,budich15,sharma16} as well as experimental \cite{bloch-rmp2008,lewenstein12,jotzu14,greiner02, kinoshita06,gring12,cheneau12,fausti11,rechtsman13} point of view.
 In particular, a periodically driven system, with Hamiltonian $H(t)=H(t+T)$, $T$ being the period of drive, yields a non-trivial state of matter while its equilibrium counter-part supports the trivial state.
 We would like to mention a few interesting consequences of the periodic drive in the context of defect and residual energy generation \cite{mukherjee08,russomanno12}, dynamical freezing \cite{das10}, many-body energy localization \cite{alessio13}, dynamical localization\cite{nag14,agarwala16}, and quantum information studies \cite{nag16,russomanno16}.
 Interestingly, light induced Floquet graphene \cite{oka09,kitagawa10}, topological insulator \cite{lindner11}, Floquet higher order topological phases \cite{nag19} and dynamical generation of edge Majorana \cite{thakurathi13} are a few examples of dynamical topological phases due to periodic drive.
 For the aperiodic drive the system is expected to absorb the energy indefinitely unlike the periodic case where non-equilibrium steady state is observed \cite{bhattacharya18,maity18}.
 One can contrastingly show that for a periodically driven non-integrable system, heating up is most likely to be unavoidable \cite{alessio14}.
 Although recent studies showed that there are specific situations when the heating can be reduced or suppressed~\cite{choudhury14,citro15,abanin15,rajak18,rajak19}.
 Interestingly, the aperiodic system also falls into a different class of geometrical generalised Gibbs ensemble \cite{nandy17} periodic system lies in the periodic Gibbs ensemble class \cite{lazarides14}.
 A system with quasi-periodic drive is also studied in the context of topology \cite{Crowley19}.

 Now turning into the physics of FBs, it is noteworthy that nontrivial topology, finite-range hopping and exactly FBs have some interesting interplay between them.
 It has been shown that these three above criteria can not be simultaneously satisfied, only two of these can be realized simultaneously~\cite{chen-jpa2014, read-prb2017}.
 The spectral flattening technique can adiabatically transform the original Hamiltonian to a new one with FB states; however, in this case the underlying Hamiltonian might be accompanied with the long-range hopping \cite{das-sharma-prl2011}.
 The short-range hopping can also be obtained following some other optimization techniques~\cite{ronny-prb2016, ronny-prb2017}.
-It has been shown that in the presence of an external magnetic flux piercing through the diamond plaquettes in the 2D diamond-octagon lattice model with short-ranged hopping can support topological FBs \cite{Pal18}.
-We here concentrate on the dynamical scheme to optimize the topological FBs; the time-reversal symmetry breaking flux structure is essential to obtain the gapped system that supports topology.
-A taylored circularly polarized light can generate the plaquette flux term; we instead follow various combination of Hamiltonian with different plaquette flux in our dynamical protocol to investigate the dynamics of FBs.